zenwork/mkdn-web-component/md-story/README.md

 npm run test:e2e
 ```

-note: using testcafe for e2e tests.
+note: using testcafe and headless chrome for e2e tests.